daihang16/nubeamdedup/README.md

 # nubeam-dedup
-Removing PCR duplicates for sequencing reads. **Currently we do not offer license.
+Removing exact PCR duplicates for sequencing reads. **Currently we do not offer license.
 Use the tool or copy source code by author's permission only**.
 ## Usage:
 To complile, go to the `Linux` or `macOS` directory and type `make && make clean`.
 We also offer pre-compliled executable file.